Ariel Hyatt

-Ariel Hyatt (born in Pittsfield, Massachusetts) is an American digital marketer, writer, and teacher who develops independent musicians.
-The author of Music Success in 9 Weeks (2009), Cyber PR For Musicians (2013), the crowdfunded Crowdstart (2016), among other books, she is the owner of Cyber PR, a New York-based public relations firm.
+Ariel Hyatt is an American music marketing strategist, author, educator, and the founder of Cyber PR, a New York digital marketing firm for independent musicians.
+She is the author of seven books including Music Success in 9 Weeks (2009), Cyber PR For Musicians (2013), the crowdfunded Crowdstart (2016), and From Buzz to Bond (2025).
+She is the host of Cyber PR Music Podcast and has interviewed guests including Derek Sivers, Manafest, Julie Flanders and Dan Mangan and has been a featured speaker at SXSW, Midem, MONDO, Make Music New York, and Grammy Camp.
+Hyatt is a board member at Sweet Relief Musicians Fund.

 Background and education

 Hyatt is the daughter of entrepreneur Carole Hyatt and television producer Gordon Hyatt; the former wrote The Women's Selling Game: How to Sell Yourself and Anything Else, which was a New York Times bestseller.
 Ariel grew up in New York City attending clubs like CBGBs, The Limelight and The Tunnel.
 She has said of her upbringing, "I think sitting at the dinner table was the beginning of my education, just having this amazingly dynamic mother who was creating things when women weren't really yet in the work force."

 Hyatt attended Clark University in Worcester, Massachusetts, where she studied theater, and sang in the Clark Bars an a cappella group, graduating in 1993.